 FAQ: HSA in retirement and Medicare

-If you want to understand more about HSA in retirement and Medicare, here are answers to some of the most frequently asked questions:
+If you want to understand more about Health Savings Accounts (HSA) in retirement and Medicare, here are answers to some of the most frequently asked questions:

-What are the tax advantages of using a Health Savings Account (HSA)?
+What are the potential tax advantages of using a Health Savings Account (HSA)?

 What health care expenses can I pay for using my HSA?